AnIdiotsGuide/discordjs-bot-guide/examples/miscellaneous-examples.md

 if (!member) return message.reply('You need to @mention a user/bot to kick from the voice channel.');
 if (!member.voiceChannel) return message.reply('That user/bot isn\'t in a voice channel.');

-// Now we set the member's voice channel to null, in other words disconnecting them from the voice channel. member.voice.setChannel(null);
+// Now we kick the member from the voice channel. member.voice.kick();

 // Finally, pass some user response to show it all worked out: message.react('👌');